Festival Western St-Tite|581 Rue Saint Paul Saint-Tite, QC Find an Airbnb

 Where to Saddle Up

 Close enough to the festival so you don't have to drop extra cash on fuel or share the road with temperamental roadsters.
-A large campsite is only a hop and a skip away from the festival, offering ample space for your trailer, tent, etc. The festival teams up with several participating hotels that offer special packages.
+A large campsite is only a hop and a skip away from the festival, offering ample space for your trailer, tent, etc. There are several hotels in the immediate area that also offer lodging of all luxury levels.

 A Neat-o Ticket Package